Table of Contents

 Nordic Naturals Fish Oil for Cats

-The Nordic Naturals Fish Oil for cats provides both felines and dogs with an excellent source of omega-3 fatty acids EPA and DHA.
+The Nordic Naturals Fish Oil for cats provides both felines and dogs with excellent omega-3 fatty acids EPA and DHA sources.
 The easy-to-serve soft gel format makes this a convenient option for travelling with your pet.

 Additionally, this brand touts its sustainability initiatives and sources its fish oil from wild anchovies and sardines in the South Pacific Ocean off the coast of Peru.